“This post may contain affiliate links. Please read my disclosure for more info.

 We live about an hour from NYC and to drive there for a night out it’ll cost around $75 in highway & tunnel tolls and parking!
 And that’s just to get there!
 Add tickets to an event and dinner and you could easily spend a week’s pay!

-There are loads of things to do closer to home.
+There are loads of things to do closer to home that’ll save money.
 Local concerts, minor league games, local festivals.
 Check the websites for any colleges around you, your town or county website, any athletic clubs, and you’ll find plenty of scheduled events.

 Stop Using Credit Cards

 But again, the payments aren’t the only thing hurting you -it’s the opportunity cost.
 Making minimum payments for 2-3 years on a high-interest loan prevents you from doing other things.
-Like building an emergency fund, an IRA or even a vacation fund.
-You’d be better off doing some kind of side hustle to accumulate the cash for big purchases.
+Like saving money in an emergency fund, an IRA or even a vacation fund.

-Here are some ideas on how you can generate some more cash every month without a lot of experience:
+Here are some great ideas on how you can save money every month doing things that don’t require a lot of experience.